vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Expense/editUserSplit

-**Description:** Edits an existing user's split within an expense.
+**Description:** Edits an existing user's split in an expense.

 **Requirements:**
-- The user split exists.
+- UserSplit exists.
-- If a new user is specified, that user does not already have a split in the same expense.
+- Amount owed is non-negative.
-- The amount owed is non-negative.
+- If user is changed, the new user does not already have a split in the same expense.

 **Effects:**
-- Updates the user or amount owed for the specified user split.
+- Updates the UserSplit document.

 **Request Body:**
 ```json